-Talend Data integration means combining data from different sources and combining them to a single view to get some meaningful data from that which can help the company or organization to improve their business by analyzing those data.
-Integration helps in getting data, cleaning the data making some required transformation etc, then loading it into a data warehouse.
+Talend Data integration means combining data from different sources and combining them to a single view to get some meaningful data, which can help the company or organization improve their business by analyzing those data.
+Integration helps get data, clean the data, make some required transformation, etc., and then load it into a data warehouse.

 What is Talend Data Integration?

 - Talend is an ETL tool that is used for data integration.
 Talend provides a solution for data preparation, data quality, data integration, and big data.

 - Talend offers Open Studio, which is an open-source for data integration and big data.

 - Talend open studio helps in handling huge data with big data components.
 It has more than 800+ components for various integration purposes.
 Here we will be discussing some of the components.
 To make it easy, see the below example.

 - A sim operator has huge data about plans, customers, sim details, etc. These data are huge, so big data is also used in the integration.

 Customer A buying a sim using a government id.

 Address as: Chennai, Chennai

 Here the data is cleansed and transformed into something more meaningful.